rixx/books.rixx.de/data/reviews/neil-gaiman/fragile-things/index.md

 - book: neil-gaiman/american-gods
   text: The background on Shadow.
 - book: franz-kafka/das-urteil-und-andere-erzahlungen
-  text: If the frequent Kafkaesque stories were your kind of thing.
+  text: If the frequent Kafkaesque stories were your thing.
 - book: c-s-lewis/the-lion-the-witch-and-the-wardrobe
   text: If you want to meet Susan again.
 - book: neil-gaiman/m-is-for-magic